 Project Import Errors

-First of all, take into account the full migration process has a step where the source configuration is imported to the destination instance, so the pages about typical issues found when exporting or importing configurations may also be useful when you are migrating complete projects.
+Firstly, consider that the full migration process includes a step where the source configuration file is imported to the target instance.
+Our exporting or importing configurations errors pages may therefore also be useful even when you are migrating complete projects.

-There are also some known problems which may specifically affect data import.
-These are explained in this page.
+The following sections reference some common problems which may specifically affect data import.

 Custom Field Context That Applies Only to Some Issue Types

-Sometimes data import will fail with a message like this:
+Sometimes a data import will fail with a message similar to the following:

 The custom field 'XXXX' in the backup project is used by issue types 'AAAA, BBBB' but the field with the same name in the current JIRA instance is not available to those issue types in this project.

-You get this error even though the custom field is actually applicable for those issue types at the destination instance.
-This is a result of the bug, JRASERVER-28006.
-The workaround for this issue means making the custom field available for all issue types.
-Follow these steps to fix it:
+This error occurs even though the custom field is actually applicable for those issue types at the target instance.
+This is a result of bug, JRASERVER-28006.
+The workaround for this issue is to make the custom field available for all issue types by completing the following steps:

-Make the field available for all issue types in the target instance.
+In the target instance, make the field available for all issue types.
 See Configuring a Custom Field for more information.

-Repeat the import.
-Select Custom Fields as entities to be ignored in the configuration import in the Import Options.
-Otherwise, the app will reapply the configuration to custom fields as it comes from the source, undoing your manual adjustment in step 1.
+Return to the Import Projects screen, then select Custom Fields as objects to be skipped using the Skip Configurations option before running the import process again.
+Otherwise, the app will reapply the configuration to custom fields from your original source file, undoing your manual adjustment you made in Step 1.

 Validation Error Without Any Further Information

-Sometimes you might find a validation error without any specific information, similar to the following:
+Sometimes, you might receive a validation error without any specific information, similar to the following: